IrvingZha0/lab-bcos/docs/CNS.md

         return new XX(contractName, web3j, transactionManager, gasPrice, gasLimit, true);
     }
 ```
-The contractname format: contract name@version number, if the contract does not have a version number, then format is contract name.
+The contract name format: contract name@version number, if the contract does not have a version number, then format is contract name.

-5. Summary
+1. Summary
 a.
-Use JS tools to deploy contracts.
+Use JS tool to deploy contracts.
 b.
 Use the cns_nameger.js tool to register contract to contract manager.
 c.
-Use the websdk tool to generate the java wrap code.
+Use the web3sdk tool to generate the java wrap code.
 d.
 Add the java wrap code to project and create contract by loadByName.
 e.
 Call contract.